HoBeZwe/SphericalScattering.jl/README.md

 ## Introduction

-This package provides semi-analytical solutions to the scattering of time harmonic electromagnetic fields from spherical objects.
+This package provides semi-analytical solutions to the scattering of time harmonic and static electromagnetic fields from spherical objects.
 To this end, series expansions are evaluated.
 Special care is taken to obtain accurate solutions down to the static limit.